Two minors drown in two districts - Countryside - observerbd.com

 |

-Two minor boys drowned in different water bodies in separate incidents in two districts- Magura and Rajshahi, on Thursday.
+Two minor boys drowned in separate incidents in two districts- Rajshahi and Manikganj, on Tuesday.

-MOHAMMADPUR, MAGURA: A minor girl drowned in a pond in Mohammadpur Upazila of the district on Thursday noon.
+RAJSHAHI: A minor boy drowned in a pond in Mohanpur Upazila of the district on Tuesday evening.

+Deceased Ekhlas, 4, was the son of Kashem Ali, a resident of Bakshail Village in the upazila.

+The deceased's family sources said Ekhlas slipped into a pond nearby the house in the evening and drowned while he was playing on its bank.

+MANIKGANJ: A minor boy drowned in a ditch in Sadar Upazila of the district on Tuesday.

-The deceased was identified as Suiraiya, 2, daughter of Saiful Islam of Moheshpur Village in Sreepur Upazila.
+The deceased was identified as Samiul Islam, 8, son of Ripon Hossain, a resident of Dighi Village in the upazila.

-Local sources said she came to visit her maternal aunt's house in Datiadaho Village in the Upazila and drowned in a pond there at around 12pm.
+Local sources said Samiul slipped into a ditch nearby his house while playing beside it at around 9am.